Brobin/data-modeling/readme.md

   <li>Find the user from Nebraska who sent the maximum number of messages between 8 and 9 am</li>
 </ol>

 To run any of these queries, run the following command, replacing `{x}` with the number of the query.
-The result of the query and the time that it took to run the query will be printed out
+The result of the query and the time that it took to run the query will be printed out.

 `python program.py query {x}`